IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
-* Recommend using Canvas labels when more than one Canvas...
+* Canvas labels are not required, but are recommend when a Manifest has more than one Canvas in order to provide visual labels for each Canvas for navigation within the IIIF client UI.
 {: .note}

 !!! warning TODO: The above should be a green class rgb(244,252,239) to distinguish from properties